 Is Fintown Safe?

-Investing on a recently launched platform is connected to a lot of risks.
-On the other hand, it also creates an opportunity to diversify your portfolio, potentially decrease the risk and increase the return in the long run.
+Investing on a recently launched platform is connected to various risks.
+On the other hand, it also creates an opportunity to diversify your portfolio, potentially decrease the risk, and increase the return in the long run.

 Let's review the management behind Fintown and the platform's terms and conditions.